simsong/mailtools/README.md

   - Dates for sender
   - Dates for sender, and # of emails sent/received per day

+* parse all iCal entries in mail
+* LDA on email?
+* Top emails every week.

 * Report breaks in mail file.
 (Days on which mail was not received)
 * Heatmap of when mail is sent
   - weekday / weekend